StyleGuard: Preventing Text-to-Image-Model-based Style Mimicry Attacks by Style Perturbations: Background

 \subsection{Protection Against Style Mimicry and Personalization}

 To address the unauthorized style mimicry issue, perturbation-based methods have been developed, which add subtle image perturbations to the unprotected images to disrupt generative models.
 For example, PhotoGuard \cite{salman2023raising} aligns protected images' latent features with black-and-white images.
 Glaze \cite{shan2023glaze} minimizes the feature distance between perturbed images and target images while maintaining perceptual similarity.
 AdvDM \cite{liang2023adversarial} reduces the likelihood of perturbed images under pre-trained diffusion models by disrupting the denoising process.
 Its enhanced version, Mist \cite{liang2023mist}, utilizes black-and-white periodic images as targets and incorporates semantic loss and textual loss to improve protective strength.
 However, Mist directly minimizes the L2 distance between the original and target latent features, which causes noticeable and unnatural textures that degrade the original image's quality.
-However, Mist often results in significant noise, which can greatly degrade the visual quality of the images.

-DreamBooth can be used not only for style imitation, but also for generating photos of specific people, which is generally known as personalization attack.
 Anti-DreamBooth \cite{van2023anti} proposes a novel scheme to defend the personalization attack that alternately updates the diffusion model and protected images.
 MetaCloak \cite{liu2024metacloak} builds upon Anti-DreamBooth by incorporating simple transformations, such as Gaussian blur and cropping, into the attack pipeline to improve robustness against these transformations.
 SimAC \cite{wang2024simac} further extends the work done by Anti-DreamBooth by selecting timesteps with maximum gradients to stabilize the training process.
 Some other methods \cite{huang2024disentangled,zhu2024watermark,yao2024promptcare,wang2024invisible} protect copyrights by embedding watermarks into images, subtly incorporating the author's information.
 However, this kind of approach introduces additional verification processes.